gnembon/scarpet/programs/survival/README.md

 	you have a 1/50 chance of getting a wet sponge.
 	Can be used to make renewable sponge without the use of lightning RNG manipulation, which in 1.14+ is impossible, hence the name easier_renweable_sponge.

+### eyeremover.sc
+#### By rv3r
+	Shift right-click on a filled end portal frame to empty it and receive the eye of ender.
+Note that any existing portal will break.

+	Only really useful in peaceful.

 ### hammer.sc:
 #### By gnembonmc